lmc2179/lmc2179.github.io/drafts/whats_the_point.md

 ?

+# Good organizational decision making means effective communication

-# One common task for data scientists: A/B testing
+# An example of good data science: Scaling A/B testing

 I want to finish by telling a story that's about a topic that's near to my heart - A/B testing.